openandclose/tosixinch/docs/intro.rst

     You need to set the converter if not default (prince).

-    And if your installed the converter in unusual places (not in PATH), you need to set the fullpath.
+    And if you installed the converter in unusual places (not in PATH), you need to set the fullpath.

     .. code-block:: none